cmintert/Abyssal_TTRPG/Abyssal.md

 #### Check protection or resistance

 Once a hit is confirmed, the penetration of the weapon is compared to the armour protection of the target.
+Marks that have been achieved can be spent to reduce the protection of the target.
+Each mark spent reduces the penetration value by 2.
+A maximum of 3 marks can be spent this way.

 If the penetration surpasses the protection, armour is ignored.